ironhack-labs/lab-javascript-memory-game/README.md

 ### The Game Logic

 We will test our game logic using Jasmine (at this point you shold be **Jasmine Masters!**).
-Actually, for this game the game logic is pretty simple, we only going to need a `MemoryGame` constructor, and some methods to shuffle and compare cards, and one to check when the game finishes.
+Actually, for this game the game logic is pretty simple, we only going to need a `MemoryGame` constructor, and some methods to shuffle and compare CARDS, and one to check when the game finishes.

-- First things first: Create a `MemoryGame` constructor that will receive an array of cards as a parameter and set this array to a `this.cards` property.
-We also need a `this.pickedCards` array, where we will be storing the cards the user have clicked so we can compare them.
+- First things first: Create a `MemoryGame` constructor that will receive an array of CARDS as a parameter and set this array to a `this.CARDS` property.
+We also need a `this.pickedCards` array, where we will be storing the CARDS the user have clicked so we can compare them.
 Finally a `this.pairsClicked` and `this.pairsGuessed` properties where will be adding every time a user choose and guess a pair.

-- Create a method to shuffle the cards, so every time you create a new game, the order of the cards changes.
-You will only need to change the `cards` property from your object. **Hint:** It would be a good idea to implement something like a [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
+- Create a method to shuffle the CARDS, so every time you create a new game, the order of the CARDS changes.
+You will only need to change the `CARDS` property from your object. **Hint:** It would be a good idea to implement something like a [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
 If you struggle on this function, you can skip for the moment and go back on it later.

 ```javascript
 MemoryGame.prototype.shuffleCards = function() {
 };
 ```
-- When a user pick 2 cards, we will need to check if they are the same.
-Let's create a method `checkIfPair`, that will receive two parameters, the names of both cards selected by the user (example: `'ironman'` and `'batman'`).
-The method will add 1 to our `pairsClicked` property, and if the cards are the same also add 1 to `pairsGuessed`.
+- When a user pick 2 CARDS, we will need to check if they are the same.
+Let's create a method `checkIfPair`, that will receive two parameters, the names of both CARDS selected by the user (example: `'ironman'` and `'batman'`).
+The method will add 1 to our `pairsClicked` property, and if the CARDS are the same also add 1 to `pairsGuessed`.

-Finally it will return `true` or `false` depending on the result of comparing both cards.
+Finally it will return `true` or `false` depending on the result of comparing both CARDS.

 ```javascript
 MemoryGame.prototype.checkIfPair = function(firstCard, secondCard) {